MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 Make sure that you use the **AzInfoProtection_UL** file to deploy the client.
 If you currently have the classic client installed on the machine, installing the unified labeling client performs an in-place upgrade.

 > [!NOTE]
+> Consider the AIP functionality currently required by your organization when determining when to use built-in labeling and when to use the unified labeling client.
+>
-> To help you determine which client to use consider the functionality currently required by your organization.
-Moving forward, we expect to add additional functionality to the built-in labeling capabilities, so that there are fewer and fewer scenarios that require the additional client deployment.
+> Moving forward, we expect to add additional functionality to the built-in labeling capabilities, so that there are fewer and fewer scenarios that require the additional client deployment.
 >

 ### Sample screenshots across various platforms and clients